Six of One - formed in 1977

 We have been discussing Patrick McGoohan's enigmatic TV series since 1977.
 Join Six of One to receive our glossy magazine and other publications, collect our News Extras and additional inserted free items - all mailed to our worldwide membership.
 You can attend our Conventions at the series filming location in Portmeirion, Northern Wales UK.
 Join Six of One instantly online, using PayPal and your credit card.
 We hope that we will "Be seeing you!" as a member very soon.

-"For over 30 years, where people go to discuss The Prisoner."
+"For more than 30 years, it's where people go to discuss The Prisoner."

 For the latest coverage of all Prisoner news, consider a membership and subscription to our glossy color magazine.